Purposes for final exam

 Rhetor, purpose / exigence / need, audience (intended and actual); contexts and constraints; medium and genre; ethos/pathos/logos, tone, and rhetorical stance.

 How has learning these concepts made an impact on your reading, writing, and critical thinking skills both in English and outside of this class?
-For example, how have these concepts informed the way you make decisions as a writer and interpretations as a reader?
-Write a 3-4 page formal academic essay that answers this question using those rhetorical concepts from the above list that were most useful or important to you.
+Rather than trying to show how these concepts have IMPROVED your reading and writing, reflect on how they affected your thinking about your reading and writing and how you make decisions as a writer and interpretations a reader.
+Write a 3-4 page formal academic essay that answers this question referencing the boldfaced items in the above list that were most useful or important to you.
 Document your claims from the writing you have done this term, which means that you must use past papers as examples in your essay and quote yourself.

 How to write and submit the self-assessment